etiennestuder/gradle-rocker-plugin/README.md

 The following Gradle features are supported by the rocker plugin:

  * `RockerCompile` task instances participate in incremental builds
- * `RockerCompile` task instances participate in task output caching (if the rocker hot-reloading feature is disabled)
+ * `RockerCompile` task instances participate in task output caching (if the rocker hot reload feature is disabled)

 # Configuration